In 2023, Cyclones Hale and Gabrielle caused significant damage to Tairāwhiti’s land, infrastructure, economy and community.

 FOSAL - Category 2 and 3 flood and landslide-affected properties

-Large wood debris
+Large woody debris

 Clearing LWD within hill and water catchments.